About Us

 Officers:

 Judith Decou, President - Judy is a sessional instructor at the Odette School of Business at the University of Windsor.
 She has owned property in Chatham-Kent for many years and moved here permanently several years ago.
-She has an MBA and PhD and brings her strengths in Digital Marketing, Management and Information Systems to OVCLT.
+She has an MBA and PhD and brings her strengths in digital marketing, management, change management and information systems to OVCLT.
 She has previously served on non-profit boards and in organizational leadership.

 Marcie Ellis, Secretary - Marcie Ellis is a graduate of Wayne State University with a Bachelor of Science in Education.
 Throughout her career she has worked in varying environmental science industries.
 Her roles within these industries have been focused in data and finance.
 Her passion for involvement in the community, has seen her volunteer with local hockey and special needs organizations.
 Her involvement with OVCLT reflects her desire that home ownership should have an affordable solution for all, and not a select few.